-Long-term performance-based compensation is a combination of stock options and performance-based restricted stock units.
-The 2013 performance-based restricted stock unit grants were in aggregate between the competitive 50th and 75th percentiles for all NEOs.
+Long-term performance-based compensation is a combination of stock options, performance-based restricted stock units and time-based restricted stock units.
+The 2014 performance-based and time-based restricted stock unit grants were in aggregate between the competitive 50th and 75th percentiles for all NEOs.